Silicon Valley voters in the 15th state Senate district may well have a sense of deja vu as they mark their ballots Nov. 6.

 Instead, Beall, considered the more liberal candidate backed primarily by public employee unions, faces a rematch against Coto, a largely business-backed candidate recommended by Santa Clara County Republicans.

 Beall, a former Santa Clara County supervisor and San Jose councilman who claims the official endorsement of the state Democratic Party, finished with 55.5 percent to Coto's 44.5 percent of the vote in the primary.
-But Hoffenblum said a candidate can't take too
+But Hoffenblum said a candidate can't take too much comfort in that.

 "It'll be a totally different election," Hoffenblum said.
 "Quite often someone will do well in the primary and not win in November.
 Each side looks at the figures, regroups and says, 'Let's try something else.' "